lenlaw/compute_game_of_life_deterministic/README.md

 'The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.[nb 1]
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.'
 [Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules)

+In the official example the cells of the game world are updated ad-hoc as shader invocations execute and complete in an unplanned order.
+This results in the game world changing with each completed execution of a shader invocation, rather than rules being applied 'simultaneously to every cell'.

+This implementation uses an extra _write-texture_ to hold the changing world whilst keeping

 ## License

 Bevy is free, open source and permissively licensed!